 2. Select your Approach

-A persuasive approach is built on one of three basic forms.
+Being more persuasive starts with an approach that is built on one of three basic forms.
 Are you going to use facts and data to build your message?
 Are you going to use values, that the goal is good or bad, wise or foolish, just or unjust?
 Or are you going to use policy, which advocates a that you should or should not follow a certain course of action.
 By knowing your approach to the persuasive message will help you put your information together.

 3. Know Your Audience